Please direct inquiries about our graduate program to:

 - This consists of lecturing for five 50-minute periods (or equivalent) per week to approximately 40 students, as well as grading (possibly via automation), and all the other, usual responsibilities of teaching a course.

-- The recitation session consists of two 80-minute periods per week, and contains approximately 40 students.
-A faculty member lectures 3 hours/week to the approximately 200 students in five sections of Math 1550.
-The recitation leader usually grades quizzes and tests for his students, too.
+- The recitation session consists of one 50-minute period per week, and contains approximately 40 students.
+A faculty member lectures 4 hours/week to the approximately 200 students in five sections of Math 1550.
+The recitation leader usually grades quizzes and tests for hes students, too.

 - 8. Teach one traditional section of Math 1552: 4 hours teaching credit.